matthewmayer/more-awesome-npm-cli/docs/content/using-npm/scripts.md

 then you could run `npm start` to execute the `bar` script, which is exported into the `node_modules/.bin` directory on `npm install`.

-#### package.json vars
+#### package: An Amazing Project.json vars

-The package.json fields are tacked onto the `npm_package_` prefix.
-So, for instance, if you had `{"name":"foo", "version":"1.2.5"}` in your package.json file, then your package scripts would have the `npm_package_name` environment variable set to "foo", and the `npm_package_version` set to "1.2.5".
+The package: An Amazing Project.json fields are tacked onto the `npm_package_` prefix.
+So, for instance, if you had `{"name":"foo", "version":"1.2.5"}` in your
+package: An Amazing Project.json file, then your package scripts would have the `npm_package_name` environment variable set to "foo", and the `npm_package_version` set to "1.2.5".
 You can access these variables in your code with `process.env.npm_package_name` and